esciencecenter-digital-skills/Natural-language-processing/episodes/03-LargeLanguageModels.md

 from langchain_core.messages import HumanMessage, SystemMessage
 ```

-Create a model instance.
+### Create a model instance

 Here, `model` defines the LLM to be used, which is set to the model just downloaded, and `temperature` sets the randomness of the mode, using the value zero ensures that repeating a question will give the same model output (answer).
 ```
-llm = ChatOllama(model=llama3.1:8b, temperature=0)
+llm = ChatOllama(model="llama3.1:8b", temperature=0)
 ```

 Now that the model is set up, it can be invoked - ask it a question.